OVERALL COURSEWORK EXPECTATIONS

 - Participants may earn one grade of C+, C or C- for a course.
 However, a second grade of C+, C or C-, or one F grade, will lead to dismissal from the program.

-- Overarching program accountability measures are described in detail in Section 5: Urban Teachers Participant Evaluation and Requirements of this handbook.
+- Overarching program accountability measures are described in detail in Section 5: Participant Evaluation and Teacher Certification of this handbook.

 COURSEWORK ATTENDANCE POLICY

 Participants are expected to attend each class session, arriving on-time.
 Absences and tardiness may result in a lower course grade and lower ratings on growth mindset & professionalism.
 It is the participant’s responsibility to ensure they have a full understanding of the course content and information missed during an absence.
 This includes reviewing materials that the instructor has placed on Blackboard, connecting with peers, and following up with the instructor with any questions/clarifications ideally within 24-36 hours after the absence.
 Participants are encouraged to reach out to instructors during posted office hours for additional support.
 Multiple occurrences of absences and/or tardiness in a course may result in the lowering of the final course grade up to one full letter grade.

 All absences should be communicated to the appropriate clinical faculty member by the participant as soon possible.
 As noted above, participants are evaluated for professionalism, and failure to notify coursework instructors regarding an absence may affect participants’ growth mindset & professionalism ratings.
 Absences from coursework for school-related events will not be excused.
 The Site Team can help reinforce this policy with principals and school staff, if assistance is needed.